Profiling systematic uncertainties in Simulation-Based Inference with Factorizable Normalizing Flows: Handling of systematic uncertainties

 \section{Handling of systematic uncertainties}

-In HEP the effect of systematic uncertainties is traditionally modeled using \textbf{template variations}, where the impact of each uncertainty source is captured by a set of pre-defined shape variations (e.g., $\pm 1\sigma$ histograms)\cite{CMS:2024combine,Cranmer:2012sba}.
-This approach, while effective, can be limited in flexibility and scalability, especially when dealing with high-dimensional feature spaces or a large number of nuisance parameters.
-Nevertheless, the approach of parameterizing the effect of systematic uncertainties as shape variations with a quadratic dependency over the nuisance parameters remains a powerful and widely used technique in LHC analyses, allowing for efficient likelihood computation up to hundreds of nuisance parameters.
+In HEP the effect of systematic uncertainties is traditionally modeled using \textbf{template variations}, where the impact of each source is captured by a set of pre-defined shape variations (e.g.\ $\pm 1\sigma$ histograms) interpolated with a low-order polynomial in the nuisance parameters~\cite{CMS:2024combine,Cranmer:2012sba}.
+This procedure is robust and scales to hundreds of nuisance parameters in binned fits, but it operates on low-dimensional, binned summaries of the data and does not directly carry over to unbinned fits in high-dimensional feature spaces.

-When dealing with unbinned likelihood fits using generative models, a direct extension of this approach is to model the effect of systematic uncertainties as \textbf{parametric deformations} of the learned probability density functions.
-This can be achieved by 1) making the generative model directly dependent on the nuisance parameters(parametric conditional densities) or 2) by introducing additional invertible transformations that capture the shape variations induced by each source of uncertainty.
-However, naively implementing this idea can lead to a combinatorial explosion in the number of parameters and transformations, making the optimization process intractable and the training costly.

-For example, in the case of 1), trying to model the effect of $K$ independent nuisance parameters would require learning a Normalizing Flow $p(y |x , K_i$) conditional on all nuisance parameters, which can be challenging due to the high dimensionality of the nuisance space and the complex interactions between different sources of uncertainty.
-In fact, in order to capture the full effect of each nuisance parameter, one would need to sample the full $K$-dimensional space during training, meaning that one would need to generate training samples for all combinations of nuisance parameters, leading to an exponential growth in the required training data and computational resources.

-Learning additional invertible transformations independently for each nuisance parameter, the approach 2), may be more doable: $p(T_{\nu}(\nu) | x, \nu_i)$ with $T_{\nu} = T_{\nu_1}\circ T_{\nu_2} \circ T_{\nu_3}$.
-Nevertheless, in this case the order of the composition of the effects would matter, leading to ambiguities and potential biases in the modeling of the systematic uncertainties.
-Moreover, this would anyway require training with samples covering the full $K$-dimensional space of nuisances, leading again to scalability issues as the number of nuisance parameters increases.

-The problem of including systematic uncertainties in unbinned likelihood fits is multifaceted: \begin{itemize} \item \textbf{Effect on inputs}: The method should accurately capture the effect of systematic uncertainties on the input probability density functions, ensuring that the learned transformations reflect the true impact of each source of uncertainty. \item \textbf{Profiling capability}: The framework should allow for efficient profiling of nuisance parameters during the likelihood fit, enabling robust uncertainty quantification of their effect on the Distributions of Interest. \item \textbf{Scalability}: The method should scale gracefully with the number of nuisance parameters, avoiding combinatorial explosions in the number of required transformations or training samples. \item \textbf{Training efficiency}: The training process should be efficient, allowing us to learn the effect of systematic uncertainties without requiring exhaustive sampling of the full nuisance space. \item \textbf{Interpretability}: The learned transformations should be interpretable, allowing us to understand how each nuisance parameter affects the shape of the distributions. \end{itemize}